MathieuTurcotte/node-backoff/README.md

 The options are:

 - randomisationFactor: defaults to 0, must be between 0 and 1
-- initialDelay: defaults to 100
+- initialDelay: defaults to 100 ms
-- maxDelay: defaults 10000
+- maxDelay: defaults to 10000 ms

 ### Class FibonacciStrategy